ashwin153/caustic/caustic-beaker/README.md

 accepted ```B``` after ```A```.
 Otherwise, ```A``` could not have been accepted by a majority.
 The majority who accepted ```B``` after ```A``` will vote for ```A``` before they vote for ```B```.
 Because messages are received in order, ```A``` will be learned before ```B```.

+## Bootstrapping
+Each beaker is required to be connected to a majority of non-faulty peers in order to guarantee correctness.
+However, this correctness condition is only valid when the cluster is static.
+In practical systems, beakers may join or leave the cluster arbitrarily as the cluster grows or shrinks in size.
+In this section, we describe how *fresh* beakers are *bootstrapped* when they join an existing cluster.
+When a fresh beaker joins a cluster, its database is initially empty.
+In order to guarantee correctness, its database must be immediately populated with the latest revision of every key-value pair.
+Otherwise, if ```N -+ 1``` fresh beakers join a cluster of size ```N``` it is possible for a quorum to consist entirely of fresh beakers.

+A naive solution might be for the fresh beaker to propose a read-only transaction that depends on the initial revision of every key-value pair in the database and conflicts with every other proposal.
+Then, the fresh beaker would automatically repair itself in the process of committing this transaction.
+However, this is infeasible in practical systems because databases may contain arbitrarily many key-value pairs.
+This approach would inevitably saturate the network because for a database of size ```D``` such a proposal consumes ```D * (3 * N / 2 + N * N)``` in bandwidth.
+Furthermore, it prevents any proposals from being accepted in the interim.

+We can improve this solution by decoupling bootstrapping and consensus.
+A fresh beaker joins the cluster as a non-voting member; it learns proposals, but does not participate in consensus.
+The fresh beaker reads the contents of the database from a quorum.
+It then assembles a repair transaction and commits it on its replica.
+It then joins the cluster as a voting member.
+This approach consumes just ```D * N / 2``` in bandwidth and permits concurrent proposals.

 [1]: https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-33.pdf
 [2]: https://en.wikipedia.org/wiki/Consensus_(computer_science)